Scientific Name

 Description

-Aeonium ciliatum is a succulent subshrub with apical rosettes of dark green, spathulate leaves with weakly ciliated, often reddish margins.
-It grows up to 28 inches (70 cm) tall.
+Aeonium ciliatum is a succulent subshrub with apical rosettes of dark green, spoon-shaped leaves with often reddish margins fringed with broad-based cilia.
+It can grow up to 28 inches (70 cm) tall.
 The main stem and side branches are rough with prominent leaf scars.
-The main stem is up to 1.2 inches (3 cm) in diameter.
-Branches are up to 0.4 inches (1 cm) in diameter.
-The rosette on the main stem is up to 8 inches (20 cm) in diameter, while the rosettes on the branches are up to 4 inches (10 cm).
-Leaves are up to 4.4 inches (11 cm) long and 1.4 inches (3.5 cm) wide.
+The main stem can reach a diameter of 1.2 inches (3 cm), while the branches can reach up to 0.4 inches (1 cm).
+The rosette on the main stem can reach a diameter of 8 inches (20 cm), while the rosettes on the branches can reach up to 4 inches (10 cm).
+The leaves can measure up to 4.4 inches (11 cm) in length and 1.4 inches (3.5 cm) in width.

-The whitish-green flowers appear in a lax dome-shaped inflorescence in early summer.
-The inflorescence is up to 8 inches (20 cm) tall and 6.4 inches (16 cm) wide.
+The whitish-green flowers appear in a lax, dome-shaped inflorescence in early summer.
+The inflorescence can grow up to 8 inches (20 cm) tall and 6.4 inches (16 cm) wide.

 Hardiness